torch/nn/doc/convolution.md

 Applies a 2D full convolution over an input image composed of several input planes.
 The `input` tensor in `forward(input)` is expected to be a 3D or 4D tensor.
 Note that instead of setting `adjW` and `adjH`, SpatialFullConvolution also accepts a table input with two tensors: `{convInput, sizeTensor}` where `convInput` is the standard input on which the full convolution is applied, and the size of `sizeTensor` is used to set the size of the output.
 Using the two-input version of forward will ignore the `adjW` and `adjH` values used to construct the module.
+The layer can be used without a bias by module:noBias().

 Other frameworks call this operation "In-network Upsampling", "Fractionally-strided convolution", "Backwards Convolution," "Deconvolution", or "Upconvolution."